Effort Reporting (Policy No. 200.0)

 Office of the Vice President for Research

-Requirements for Federal Awards includes regulatory requirements for the planning, confirmation, and certification of effort associated with Federal organized research projects and other activities.
-Effort directly charged to sponsored projects and any mandatory cost shared effort (i.e. committed effort that is not directly charged to the award) must be identified in the University’s effort distribution/reporting system.
+Requirements for Federal Awards includes regulatory requirements for certifying effort expended on sponsored awards with which the University must comply.
+Effort directly charged to sponsored projects and any committed cost shared effort (i.e., committed effort that is not directly charged to the award) must be identified in the University’s effort distribution/reporting system.

-The principles that govern how the University must document time and effort on federal awards are in OMB Uniform Guidance.
-The Uniform Guidance requires each grantee to maintain a system of distributing salary charges to federal awards that results in a reasonable allocation of salary charges to each award.
+The principles that govern how the University must document time and effort on federal awards are in OMB Uniform Guidance which requires each grantee to maintain a system of distributing salary charges to federal awards that results in a reasonable allocation of salary charges to each award.
 The salary distribution system also must include a periodic review to confirm the reasonableness of salary charges to the federal projects.

-The University employs an After-the-Fact effort reporting system that provides the principal means for certifying that the salaries charged or contributed to sponsored projects are reasonable and consistent with the portion of total professional activity committed to the projects.
+The University employs an After-the-Fact effort reporting system that provides the principal means for certifying that the salaries charged to sponsored projects are reasonable and consistent with the portion of total professional activity committed to the projects.

 Brown University’s Position on Implementing – Effort Reporting Policy

 The University receives significant funding for sponsored projects from federal and state governments, private foundations, organizations, and industry.
 There must be accurate effort planning and confirmation when these funds are expended for salaries and wages.

 Effort certification is required by Federal regulations (Office of Management and Budget’s Uniform Guidance) for all compensation costs charged to federal sponsored awards.
 In order to be compliant with these regulations, the University is required to have a system in place for certifying the allocation of salaries and wages associated with sponsored projects.